-No matter where you are in your financial journey, one thing most of us have in common is the ownership of a checking or cash management account.
+No matter where you are in your financial journey, one thing most of us have in common is the ownership of a checking or checking and savings account.
 In fact, the latest FDIC numbers numbers show that only 6.5% of Americans were “unbanked,” meaning that no one in the household had a checking or savings account.
 For the rest of us, the average checking account balance was $3,500 .

 Way back when, a checking account was literally that: an account from which you wrote checks.
 If you didn’t have enough cash on hand, or didn’t want to use it, a check was an obvious alternative.

-Check-writing is still a viable option for even the most tech-savvy bankers, but 21st-century checking and cash management accounts now offer a lot more than just a place to hold your money.
+Check-writing is still a viable option for even the most tech-savvy bankers, but 21st-century checking and checking and savings accounts now offer a lot more than just a place to hold your money.

 What Is a Free Checking Account?